devwithkrishna/send-notifications-to-slack-from-github/README.md

 * **Configure your slack token as a secret named `SLACK_TOKEN`**

+* Pass your slack token in the workflow

 # Input parameters
 | Input      | Description  | Required   |